 Diversity and gender roles in Hollywood

-Hunt is director of UCLA’s Bunche Center for African American Studies and a professor of sociology and an authority on the media’s coverage of race-related issues and the depiction of African Americans in film and television.
-He is directing a long-term study of diversity in Hollywood, including the disproportionate representation of minorities and women in industry awards like the Oscars.
+Hunt is dean of the division of social sciences in the UCLA College and a professor of sociology and an authority on the media’s coverage of race-related issues and the depiction of African Americans in film and television.
+He leads directing a long-term study of diversity in Hollywood, including the disproportionate representation of minorities and women in industry awards like the Oscars.

-Noriega is a professor in the UCLA School of Theater, Film and Television and director of UCLA’s Chicano Studies Research Center.
+Noriega is a distinguished professor in the UCLA School of Theater, Film and Television and the former director of the UCLA Chicano Studies Research Center.
 Noriega is an authority on Latino media and performance and visual arts, and also media access for underrepresented groups.

 Hant is a researcher at UCLA’s Center for the Study of Women, whose studies focus on the roles of older women in film and television.

-Ramon co-authors the Ralph J. Bunche Center’s reports on diversity in Hollywood along with Darnell Hunt.
+Ramon co-authors the Hollywood Diversity Report along with Darnell Hunt.

 To find more faculty members with expertise, search the Media Guide to UCLA Experts.